painter98/dictionary/README.md

 # dictionary
-the project about building, searching the words in the dictionary
+the project about adding, searching the words in the dictionary